So what led me to become a Christian?

 My chains are gone I've been set free My God, my Saviour has ransomed me And like a flood His mercy reigns Unending love, amazing grace

-From this coming Sunday March 22nd we will have a live stream service from 11:00am till 12:00.
+Every Sunday we are having a live stream service from 11:00am till 12:00.
+This is being streamed through facebook live on our facebook Word of Life WRU Church page.
 We have secured a live stream licence, and a music reproduction licence which allows us to broadcast songs of various Christian artists that are named within the database of CCLI.
 THis means we will be singing our praises to God together albeit remotely, sharing communion together and Pastor Michael will continue to share his sermons live through facebook live.
 If you miss that live feed then they will appear on our church facebook page, and will later be uploaded onto our website here.
 They will also be uploaded onto our Word of Life Whatsapp page as well.

-Every evening around 8:30pm, we will also deliver a short message and a prayer on facebook which is pre-recorded, however we may go live with those too.
-Pastor Michael will also record the sermons he has already prepared for the continuing exposition of the Book of Revelation and these will appear as pre-recorded sermons on our sermon page here and on the word of life church facebook page.
+Every evening around 6pm, we will also deliver a short message and a prayer on facebook which is pre-recorded, however we may go live with those too.
+Pastor Michael will also record the sermons he has already prepared for the continuing exposition of the Book of Revelation and these will appear as pre-recorded sermons on our sermon page here.

 We are looking at ways in which we can continue to support not just our congregation but the wider public as well and more information will be posted at a later date about our plans.